bepisvr/bepisvr.github.io/doc/accounts/Keycloak on Render and CockroachDB.md

 ![deploying](https://github.com/bepisvr/bepisvr.github.io/blob/main/doc/accounts/media/deploying.png?raw=true)

 If you did everything right, your KeyCloak instance should be up and running!
-It may take 3-5 minutes to build, so wait for a green check mark.

 You'll probably see lots of warnings like